 Fine Particulate Matter (PM2.5): particulate matter with aerodynamic diameters less than or equal to 2.5 microns.
 PM2.5 is both a primary and secondary pollutant, with natural and anthropogenic sources.
 The chemical components of PM2.5 vary widely, but most commonly include nitrate, sulfate, ammonium, organic carbon, and elemental carbon.

-Hydrocarbons: organic chemicals that contain hydrogen and carbon.
+Hydrocarbons: organic chemicals that contain only hydrogen and carbon.
+Hydrocarbons are a type of VOCs.
 Hydrocarbons are precursors for both PM2.5 and O3 production.

 I-95 Corridor: the urbanized line of major metropolitan areas that runs along Interstate 95 in the Mid-Atlantic region, including Washington, DC; Baltimore, MD; Wilmington, DE; Philadelphia, PA; Trenton, NJ; and New York City, NY.